-HOME SF offers homeowner rehabilitation or reconstruction assistance.
-HTF includes activities for rehabilitation, such as the Amy Young Barrier Removal Program.
-Since TDHCA programs fund rehabilitation, the RAF includes measures for substandard housing.
+HOME SF offers homeowner reconstruction assistance.
+HTF includes activities for the rehabilitation, such as the Amy Young Barrier Removal Program.
+Since TDHCA programs fund the rehabilitation of substandard housing, the RAF includes measures for substandard housing.
 Common definitions of substandard housing include lack of operable indoor plumbing, usable flush toilets, usable bathtub or shower, safe electricity, safe or adequate source of heat, or kitchen facilities.
 Data regarding total units lacking kitchen facilities or plumbing are the only data available on both an annual basis and at a county level.
-The count of occupied and unoccupied units lacking plumbing are utilized in the HOME SF and HTF RAFs.
+The count of occupied and unoccupied units lacking kitchen facilities and the count of occupied and unoccupied units lacking plumbing are utilized in the HOME SF and HTF RAFs.